jimlindybner/probability-visualizer/readme.md

 A web app that helps you visualize and understand your odds!

-“Data visualization” is important for organizations of all kinds these days.
-This simple app can be used as an educational tool to demonstrate the value of (and fun in) visualizing data in general and probabilities more specifically.
+“Data visualization” is important for organizations of all stripes these days.
+This simple app can serve as a useful educational tool to demonstrate the value of (and fun in) visualizing data.

 ## 2 features: